kangwonlee/python-homework-042/README.md

 ----------
 00010011 : binary representation of 19
 00000100 : bit mask for position 2
 Is bit value of 19 at position 2 larger than 0?
-True
+False
 ```

 ## Tips:<br>팁: